BES Complaints Procedure

 If you are not happy with our initial response

-Our aim is to agree a mutually acceptable resolution with you when you first contact us.
+Our aim is to agree on a mutually acceptable resolution with you when you first contact us.
 If you remain unhappy and wish to progress your complaint further, please follow the steps outlined below.
 We will progress your complaint through our escalation procedure in the unlikely event we are unable to resolve matters straight away.

 Complaints Escalation Procedure